inpsyde/wp-app-container/README.md

 Technically speaking, right now, there's nothing that prevents the use at package level, however for several reasons, that is a no-goal of this package and no code will be added here to comply with that.

-This package was not written to be "just a standard", i.e. provide just the abstraction, leaving the implementations to consumers, but instead had been written to be a ready-to-use implementation.
+This package was not written to be "just a standard", i.e. provide just the abstraction leaving the implementations to consumers, but instead had been written to be a ready-to-use implementation.

 However, an underlying support for [PSR-11](<https://www.php-fig.org/psr/psr-11/>) allows for very flexible usage.

 ## Concepts overview

 ### App

- this is the central class of the package.
+ This is the central class of the package.
 It is the place where "application bootstrapping" happen, where `Service Providers` are registered, and it is very likely the only object that need to be used from the website "package" (that one that "glues" other packages/plugins/themes via Composer).

 ### Service provider

 The package provides a single service provider interface (plus several abstract classes that partially implement it).
 The objects are used to "compose" the Container.
-Moreover, in this package implementation, service providers are (or better, could be) responsible to tell how to use the registered services.
-In WordPress worlds that very likely means to "add hooks".
+Moreover, in this package implementation, service providers are (or better, could be) responsible to tell how to *use* the registered services.
+In WordPress world that very likely means to "add hooks".

 ### Container